Thematic Areas: Inclusion and Youth | SDGs and Greening TVET | Innovation and Future of TVET | Private Sector Engagement

 * Skills for inclusive growth – photos highlighting the importance of ensuring equal access to innovative, future-oriented TVET, regardless of gender, ethnicity, nationality or disability.

-The winners of the Skills in Action Photo Competition will receive the following prizes:
+We are pleased to announce the winners of the Skills in Action Photo Competition 2021.

 Description: This person is training to be a welder at Tahanang Walang Hagdanan, Inc. in Cainta, Philippines.
 The organization focuses on improving the quality of life for persons with disabilities (PWD) by providing free vocational training, equal educational access and mobility aid assistance.

 Description: This photo shows a skilled young woman who is applying her knowledge and training to contribute to a greener and more sustainable future.
 She is fixing a solar power line to the main supply as a Solar PV Technician.